martinkiefer/Scotch/Autotune/README.md

   -cfactor int
       Branching factor for the collect unit.
 Optional.
 Defaut: 4.
   -dfactor int
-      Branching factor for the collect unit.
+      Branching factor for the dispatch unit.
 Optional.
 Defaut: 4.
   -toolchain [Quarts, Vivado]
       Toolchain used for compilation.
 Default: Quartus.
 ```